 I gently helped her out of the car and took her inside the house.
 I was humming to myself as I entered the dark living room before flicking on the lights.
 Laying her on the couch, I gazed her and admired her sleek form.
 A GPS system for navigation is such a boon.

 I am using the terminology “we” with regards to the trash at home despite me not contributing to the mess (I use the trash can outside the house).
-Because whatever my story, they will have their own version.
+Because whatever my story may be, they will have their own version.
 And as we all know, every story has 3 sides: my side, their side and the truth.
 But on the brighter side, all this mess has helped me develop a fascination for realistic photography.
-I remember “renowned” photographers getting awards for clicking the civic plight of Mumbai.
+I remember “renowned” photographers getting awards for capturing the civic plight of Mumbai.
 They usually title such photographs on the lines of “colors of India”.
 It was a long standing dream of mine to shift from my forte of “shallow” fashion photography, where I objectified beautiful humans.
 I wanted to do something “hard hitting”, “gritty”, “realistic” that would create an impact.
 Something that is not meant for the weak hearted.
 I wish to put forth my nomination for the next photography awards.

 Venue: Wilderness